InductiveWidget/lab-2-opensource/README.md

+1. Freedom to run program as wished, freedom to study and change program/access to source code, freedom to redristribute, freedom to distribute modified versions

 2. It is important to pick a license for opensource software development because a licesne will signal to the opensource community that the project is open to fork, edit, or suggest improvements and fixes to.
 Bascially if no licesne is chosen then by law the content creator is given an all rights reserved copyright to their work.
 This is the most restrictive form of copyright that can